Free school-matching service

 Tuition varies by school, program length, and license class.
 Class A programs typically cost more than Class B. Many Oklahoma schools offer payment plans or other payment options, and veterans can ask whether GI Bill or VA education benefits may be supported by specific schools.
 Submit the form to be matched with Oklahoma CDL training options that fit your situation.

-You must be 18 or older for an intrastate Oklahoma CDL (21 or older for interstate driving or HazMat), have a current DOT medical certification submitted electronically through the FMCSA National Registry, pass the required CDL knowledge tests for your license class and endorsements at Service Oklahoma to obtain your Commercial Learner's Permit (CLP), hold the CLP for at least 14 days, complete federally required Entry-Level Driver Training (ELDT) at an FMCSA Training Provider Registry-listed school, and pass the Oklahoma CDL skills exam through Service Oklahoma or an approved third-party examiner.
+You must be 18 or older for an intrastate Oklahoma CDL (21 or older for interstate driving or HazMat), have a current DOT medical certification, pass the required CDL knowledge tests for your license class and endorsements at a Service Oklahoma Licensing Office to obtain your Commercial Learner's Permit (CLP), hold the CLP for 14 full days before the skills test (applicants may take the skills test on the 15th day), complete federally required Entry-Level Driver Training (ELDT) at a school listed on the FMCSA Training Provider Registry, and pass the Oklahoma CDL skills exam through Service Oklahoma or an approved third-party examiner.
+Under FMCSA's National Registry II process, medical examiners electronically transmit CDL medical certification results through the FMCSA National Registry to the State Driver Licensing Agency; applicants should confirm current medical-certification submission requirements with Service Oklahoma or their CDL school before testing.

 Service Oklahoma is the state agency that handles Oklahoma CDL knowledge testing, skills test scheduling, and license issuance through Service Oklahoma Licensing Offices.
 Approved third-party examiners can also administer skills tests in some cases.
 Service Oklahoma's online check-in system handles skills-test appointments.